Skip to main content Skip to accessibility

 Some jobs are not advertised, so contacting employers directly is encouraged.
 Even if they don’t have a suitable job available at that time, the people you talk to may keep your CV on file to consider for future roles.
 They may even provide you with contact details for other employers they know that may be interested in taking you on.

-The two main public forums for job adverts are the Jobs in Jersey section of the government website and the Jobs section of the Jersey Evening Post website.
+The main public forums for job adverts are the Jobs in Jersey section of the government website, the Jersey Public Service Careers website and the Jobs section of the Jersey Evening Post website.
 Both display available roles by sector, making it easier to focus on the right jobs.

 Consider your references